seatcode/Unstringify/README.md

 #### Template

-You can customize your own template.
-Your template must have the variables to replace:
+You can also customize the generated code by using a custom template.

+Your template must contain the following variables:
 - $KEYS_ARRAY
 - $FORMATED_KEYS_ARRAY
 - $RICH_KEYS_ARRAY